yabok/yasl/docs/API.rst

 it's just a typedef its use is not strictly necessary, but is recommended to make it clear that the given string is a yasl string.

+When a function that has the :c:`yastr` return type returns NULL it is signifying an error condition and all functions noted as possibly returning NULL must have their return value checked on each invocation.
+Passing a NULL pointer as an argument to a function expecting a :c:`yastr` is undefined and invalid.

 The second data structure is the following struct:

 .. code:: c